General Information

 200 Bound Books $455.00 doxdirect Printing of final project

-All applicants must have a project advisor that is willing to play an active part in the grant process and has expertise in the media you plan to work in.
-If you don't know anyone, there are several ways to find someone such as checking department websites for faculty information (College of Design for painting instructors for example) or asking one of your professors who may know someone.
+All applicants must have a project advisor who is a faculty member who is willing to play an active part in the grant process and has expertise in the media you plan to work in.
+If you don't know anyone, there are several ways to find someone, such as checking department websites for faculty information (College of Design, for painting instructors, for example) or asking one of your professors who may know someone.
 If you have tried these options without luck, e-mail Letitia Kenemer.

 How long and in what capacity have you known the applicant?